rmvanda/zero.core/README.md

     1).
 Registers Autoloaders
     2).
 Instantiates the Request object
     3).
 Defines constants
     4).
-Includes global functions and the like #TODO KILL 5).
 Loads the Requested Module(aspect) and executes the requested method(endpoint) #TODO Not an aspect, anymore. => $module
-    6).
-Controls output buffering This allows the framework to do neat things like cache itself.
+    5).
+Controls output buffering This will eventually allow the framework to do neat things like cache itself.

 - Request.php
     This is the object that holds information about the Request.
 See src for details.